Douglas-Hong/Notebook/README.md

 * You must click the palette icon in order to select a color; you can no longer hover over the palette icon in order to select a color.
 This change brings more consistency because you also must click the pin, "Submit", "Close", and "Delete" buttons in order to execute them.
+* You can scroll long notes without having to click on the notes first.
+* The note dialog has a shorter maximum height; this helps the user view other notes in the background.

 ## Screenshots
 <p align="center">Home Page</p>